BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: How can I view my balance?

-  A: If `TurtleCoind.exe` is fully synced, in zedwallet, simply type `balance`.
+  A: If `BLOCd.exe` is fully synced, in zedwallet, simply type `balance`.

-#### Q: How long does it take to sync TurtleCoind.exe?
+#### Q: How long does it take to sync BLOCd.exe?

   A: Currently it takes a couple of hours.
-This number will increase as more people use TRTL and the blockchain gets larger.
+This number will increase as more people use abLoc and the blockchain gets larger.
 If you'd like to speed up the process, check out the question below.

 #### Q: Can I speed up the syncing of the blockchain?